Short Story: The Tree

 “Pray with me,” Michelle says.

 And Matt prays the same prayer Rob prayed and that Michelle prayed.
-And the graft is made again.
-When they end the prayer, Matt looks into his sister’s eyes.
+The graft is made again.
+When they finish the prayer, Matt looks into his sister’s eyes.

 “Promise me; you’ll have an altar call at my funeral?”